bujojos11/obfuskey-front/content/4howTo/_index.md

 +++
 title = "4How To?"
 description = "How to use ObfusKey?
-How to make it work and how to secure your seed phrase."
+In this brief tutorial you will understand how to make it work and how to secure your seed phrase."
 +++

 ## How to use it?